fsufitch/wg-vlan/README.md

 PersistentKeepalive = 25
 ```

+You can also export these configurations as QR codes, using `--format qr`.

 Use these files in the Wireguard configuration of the respective relevant computers, and you will have a VLAN-like network!

 ## YAML Configuration Schema